Your Basket is empty.

 However Mr Pollock, in his dark and dusty shop in Hoxton, carried on supplying theatrical sheets costing a ‘penny plain and twopence coloured’.
 His customers were local children aspiring to the stage or city gents nostalgic for their childhood as well as actors of the larger stage such as Charlie Chaplin.
 Robert Louis Stevenson was one of the writers of the time to be delighted by the shop and he immortalised him in an essay 'If you love art, folly or the bright eyes of children, speed to Pollock’s'.

 The 1960s saw Pollock’s move to another Covent Garden location at 44 Monmouth Street.
 Marguerite Fawdry ended up buying the stock of copper printing plates when she attempted to purchase some wire character slides for her son’s toy theatre.
 Her interest in dolls and toys led her to buy the whole business and open a small museum above the shop.
 60s London, pop artists, designers and musicians were attracted by the love of Victoriana and folk culture and Pollocks was revitalised.
 Her collection outgrew the shop and she moved the museum to Fitzrovia.
-Still, a small private museum, it is now run by her grandson, Eddy Fawdry.
-The museum currently does not have a website and our shop is connected only by the shared history as we have been a separate business since 1988.
-The Pollock’s Toy Museum trust who look after the collection and some publications can be found at this website address:
+Still, a small private museum and hidden gem of London, it is now run by her grandson, Eddy Fawdry.
+Our shop has been a separate business from the Museum since 1988 and is connected only by our shared history.
+Their website with location details and opening times can be found here:

 Pollocks was one of the original shops to open in the newly renovated Covent Garden Piazza building in 1980 which had been central London’s fruit and vegetable market.
 Originally opened by Marguerite Fawdry, she sold the business on to toy theatre collector and actor Peter Baldwin who had been the shop manager.